 Characteristics of a Rat.

+We get asked “how do I know I have rats”, this blog is written to help.
 The brown rat (Rattus norvegicus), also known as the Norway rat have a thick body about 8 inches long.
 Their colour may vary from different shades of grey to brown with a lighter underside.
 They have a blunt nose and muzzle, their ears are close to the body and their eyes are small.
 The tail is shorter than their head and body.

 Rats are capable of living in the human environment along side humans in towns, cities, villages and the countryside.
 They are able to adapt to the different environments without much difficulty and can travel great distances to find a ideal home.